#Hyperhidrosis treatment featured in Philippines! State-of-the-art technology on ‚ÄėSalamat Dok‚Äô http://t.co/x4nC0bREBh Tune in!

-Anticholingerics do not affect the central nervous system.
-They work by blocking transmission of the chemical messenger (acetylcholine) to the receptors on the sweat glands that are responsible for triggering sweating.
-Because similar receptors are located in multiple areas of the body, there can be a range of side effects from anticholingeric therapy such as: dry mouth, constipation, impaired taste, blurred vision, urinary retention, and heart palpitations.
-These side effects may be managed by adjusting the individual‚Äôs dose.¬†David M. Pariser, MD¬†International Hyperhidrosis Society (IHHS) founding board member and an expert in treating patients with hyperhidrosis, characterizes the side effects of anticholingeric treatments as ‚Äúpredictable, manageable and usually mild.‚ÄĚ
+It should be noted, however, that a newer study (published in 2015) reported a potential link between the development of dementia and long-term, high-level anticholinergic use by people age 65 and older.
+Patients over (or near) the age of 65 may want to discuss this recent study with their physicians before embarking on or continuing anticholinergic therapy for excessive sweating.
+Besides possibly in this older age group (and more studies are needed on this),¬†anticholinergics do not, in general, affect the central nervous system (or brain and spinal cord).
+They work, instead, more peripherally by blocking the chemical messenger acetylcholine as it¬†attempts¬†to travel to receptors on the sweat glands that are responsible for triggering sweating.
+Similar receptors are, however, located in multiple areas of the body, so there can be a range of side effects from anticholingeric therapy such as: dry mouth, constipation, impaired taste, blurred vision, urinary retention, and heart palpitations.
+These side effects can usually be managed by adjusting the individual‚Äôs dose.¬†David M. Pariser, MD,¬†International Hyperhidrosis Society¬†founding board member, and an expert in treating hyperhidrosis patients, characterizes the side effects of anticholinergic treatments as ‚Äúpredictable, manageable and usually mild.‚ÄĚ

-That said, there are some hyperhidrosis patients who need to be very cautious when using anticholingerics.¬†Dee Anna Glaser, MD, president and founding board member of the International Hyperhidrosis Society, treats hundreds of hyperhidrosis patients a year and is well versed in their use.
-She cautions her patients, or, in the case of pediatric patients, their parents, saying, ‚ÄúWhen taking anticholingerics, the body may have more difficulty keeping itself cool with the sweat mechanism ‚Äėturned off.‚Äô Therefore, athletes, people who participate in sports, people who work outdoors and anyone who may potentially cause themselves injury by becoming overheated must use extra care when considering these treatments.‚ÄĚ Because anticholinergic medications work systemically and cannot target any one area in particular, they decrease sweating over the entire body, even those locations not sweating too much at baseline.
-This overall decrease in sweating can put the patient at risk for overheating.
-Patients or parents of children taking the medication must remain aware of temperature, water intake, exertion, and any symptoms of overheating such as pale skin, dizziness, muscle cramping, weakness, headache, and nausea.¬†
+That said, there are some hyperhidrosis patients who need to be cautious when using anticholinergics.
+As mentioned above, patients age 65 or older may want to discuss their anticholinergic use and potential dementia risks with their physicians, but other patients need to be careful and informed, too.¬†Because anticholinergic medications work systemically and cannot target any one body area in particular, they decrease sweating over the entire body, even those locations where sweating is not a problem.
+This overall decrease in sweating can put the patient at risk for overheating.¬†Dee Anna Glaser, MD, president and founding board member of the International Hyperhidrosis Society, treats hundreds of hyperhidrosis patients a year and is well versed in anticholinergic use.
+She cautions her patients saying, ‚ÄúWhen taking anticholingerics, the body may have more difficulty keeping itself cool with the sweat mechanism ‚Äėturned off.‚Äô Therefore, athletes, people who participate in sports, people who work outdoors and anyone who may potentially cause themselves injury by becoming overheated must use extra care when considering these treatments.‚ÄĚ Patients or parents of children taking the medication must remain aware of temperature, water intake, exertion, and any symptoms of overheating such as pale skin, dizziness, muscle cramping, weakness, headache, and nausea.¬†

 Further, patients with glaucoma (especially narrow-angle glaucoma) and those who have impaired gastric emptying or a history or symptoms of urinary retention should not use anticholingeric therapy.

-Two of the most commonly prescribed anticholinergic medications are available in liquid formulations, which is important for parents and their children who suffer from hyperhidrosis.
-The FDA recently approved a liquid form of the anticholinergic glycopyrrolate (brand name, Cuvposa) to reduce drooling in pediatric cerebral palsy patients.
+Two of the most commonly prescribed anticholinergic medications are now available in liquid formulations, which is important and helpful for children who suffer from hyperhidrosis.
+Specifically, the FDA has approved a liquid form of the anticholinergic glycopyrrolate (brand name, Cuvposa) to reduce drooling in pediatric cerebral palsy patients.
 This new formulation of a commonly used anticholinergic medication offers an excellent alternative for children who are unable or unwilling to swallow the pills.
-Oxybutynin is also available in a liquid formulation and is approved for use in young pediatric patients for certain bladder and urinary conditions.
+Oxybutynin is also available in a liquid formulation and is approved for use in pediatric patients with certain bladder and urinary conditions.¬†Dr. Pariser says the benefits of oral anticholinergics in liquid form¬†have been immediate.

 ‚ÄúI had an 8-year-old child who couldn't swallow the tablets, no matter how crushed or mixed with food.
 Here‚Äôs a great solution.
 And because this medicine is approved for children it gives reassurance to patients of all ages who have safety concerns with this therapy.‚ÄĚ

 There have also been single-case or small samples of patients with specific types of hyperhidrosis who responded to a variety of other oral medications.
-Agents such as Clonidine, Indomethacin, gabapentin, and multiple others have shown effectiveness in very specific cases of hyperhidrosis.
+Agents such as Clonidine, indomethacin, gabapentin, and multiple others have shown effectiveness in very specific cases of hyperhidrosis.¬†Here is another promising use for oral anticholinergic medications.
+Some physicians and their patients have had great success treating¬†sweaty palms¬†and¬†sweaty feet¬†by adding a crushed anticholinergic tablet to the water used during¬†iontophoresis.¬†Learn more about iontophoresis¬†and how anticholinergics can make the process even more effective.

 If you are interested in learning more about using oral medications to treat excessive sweating, find a healthcare provider who is well-versed in¬†hyperhidrosis care¬†and oral medications in the IHHS‚Äôs¬†Physician Finder¬†database.¬†